 2FA service is used in the numerous cases where user identity needs to be confirmed to safeguard against perpetrators:

-- Online banking solutions (to authorize transactions and
+- Online banking solutions (to authorise transactions and safeguard financial data);

 - logins, or perform transactions.